-This painting can be interpreted in threefold ways: as an engagement portrait of Giovanni Arnolfini with his young fiancee (in this case her swollen belly is considered as an expression of an ideal of beauty popular at the times of van Eyck, just think of Lucas Cranach); or as a scene of an act of marriage itself; or as a newlywed portrait in which the wife is already expecting the first child.
+This painting can be interpreted in threefold ways: as an engagement portrait of Giovanni Arnolfini with his young fiancee (in this case, her swollen belly is considered as an expression of an ideal of beauty popular at the times of van Eyck, just think of Lucas Cranach); or as a scene of an act of marriage itself; or as a newlywed portrait in which the wife is already expecting the first child.
 Van Eyck inserted several symbolic objects in this work, starting with a puppy, which is a symbol of fidelity, to the slippers which symbolized comfort of home, to oranges on a windowsill symbolizing fecundity in marriage as well as wealth, to finally the convex mirror at the wall which may symbolize the Eye of God who witnesses the marriage of the two.

-Giotto was a real master of depicting emotion (considered the first one to do it in Western painting): just look at Mary’s face, she is so unsure and nervous, anxiously playing with her wedding dress.
+Giotto was a real master of depicting emotion (considered the first one to do so in Western painting): just look at Mary’s face, she is so unsure and nervous, anxiously playing with her wedding dress.
 Giotto’s genius makes one almost feel her panic and fear of marrying an older man.

-(On a lighter note: can anyone help me to name the plant sticking out of the balcony?
+(On a lighter note: can anyone help me name the plant sticking out of the balcony?
 I’m guessing it’s a palm, which the Jews used for blessing, but I’m still not sure, any leads appreciated!).

 UPDATE: Dagmar Atynski from Vienna suggests that the leaf is rather of an acanthus plant which is a symbol of long life.
 Any other opinions?